xrdocs/automation/_tutorials/2021-08-23-using-cisco-wae-to-retrieve-real-time-network-model-from-crosswork-optimization-engine.md

 ![Plan file export using Crosswork RESTCONF API]({{site.baseurl}}/images/screenshot 2021-08-23 15.23.54.png)

 The following shows an example of a shell script used to retrieve the optimization engine model using curl.
-Note that the first two curl calls are used for retrieving the tgt_token and jwt_token which are required for authenticating the actual get-plan call.
+The first two curl calls are used for retrieving the tgt_token and jwt_token which are required for authenticating the actual get-plan call.

 ```